seL4/docs/FrequentlyAskedQuestions.md

 ## What does seL4's formal verification mean?
  Unique about seL4 is
 its unprecedented degree of assurance, achieved through formal verification.
-Specifically, the ARM version of seL4 is the first (and still only) general-purpose OS kernel with a full code-level functional correctness proof, meaning a mathematical proof that the implementation (written in C) adheres to its specification.
+Specifically, the ARM, ARM\_HYP (ARM with virtualisation extensions), and X64 versions of seL4 comprise the first (and still only) general-purpose OS kernel with a full code-level functional correctness proof, meaning a mathematical proof that the implementation (written in C) adheres to its specification.
 In short, the implementation is proved to be bug-free (see below).
 This also implies a number of other properties, such as freedom from buffer overflows, null pointer exceptions, use-after-free, etc.

-There is a further proof that the binary code which executes on the hardware is a correct translation of the C code.
+On the ARM platform, there is a further proof that the binary code which executes on the hardware is a correct translation of the C code.
 This means that the compiler does not have to be trusted, and extends the functional correctness property to the binary.

-Furthermore, there are proofs that seL4's specification, if used properly, will enforce integrity and confidentiality, core security properties.
+Furthermore, also on ARM, there are proofs that seL4's specification, if used properly, will enforce integrity and confidentiality, core security properties.
 Combined with the proofs mentioned above, these properties are guaranteed to be enforced not only by a model of the kernel (the specification) but the actual binary that executes on the hardware.
 Therefore, seL4 is the world's first (and still only) OS that is proved secure in a very strong sense.

-Finally, seL4 is the first (and still only) protected-mode OS kernel with a sound and complete timeliness analysis.
+Finally, seL4/ARM is the first (and still only) protected-mode OS kernel with a sound and complete timeliness analysis.
 Among others this means that it has provable upper bounds on interrupt latencies (as well as latencies of any other kernel operations).
 It is therefore the only